-Although shipping containers are extremely useful as a construction material, many people still use them for storage and transportation.
+Although containers are extremely useful as a construction material, many people still use them for storage and transportation.

-Shipping containers have been used for decades to transport goods around the world and are still the most popular method of ‘shipping’ for moving goods from one country to another.
+They have been used for decades to transport goods around the world and are still the most popular method of ‘shipping’ for moving goods from one country to another.

 Why Shipping Containers?

-The ability to stack neatly, securely and easily are all strong selling points and shipping containers’ ability to withstand extreme weather and their watertight properties make them the preferred choice for a wide range of industrial applications.
+The ability to stack neatly, securely and easily are all strong selling points and their ability to withstand extreme weather and their watertight properties make them the preferred choice for a wide range of industrial applications.
 In fact, many businesses choose to adapt and convert the shipping container for everything from pop-up restaurants and exhibition stands to generator enclosures and storage for lithium-ion batteries.

 Shipping Container Numbers